yzhilong/tp/docs/DeveloperGuide.md

 The below provides a step-by-step break down of the mechanism for adding a game entry.
 Assume that the user has already launched `GameBook` and the app has loaded data from storage.
-* Step 1: The user inputs `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10`
+1. The user inputs `add /g Poker /s 50 /e 85 /dur 40m /loc Resort World Sentosa Casino /dur 50m /date 21/10/2021 15:10`
 which calls upon `LogicManager#execute()`.
-* Step 2: `GameBookParser` parses the command and returns an `AddCommand`.
+2. `GameBookParser` parses the command and returns an `AddCommand`.
-* Step 3: `AddCommand` is executed.
+3. `AddCommand` is executed.

 ### Edit feature
 Editing a game entry requires user input from the CLI.
 The `GameBook` parser will check the validity of the input.
 It